metaplex-foundation/developer-hub/src/pages/core/guides/anchor/how-to-create-a-core-collection.md

 ### Required Crates

 In this guide, we'll use the `mpl_core` crate with the `anchor` feature enabled.
-To install it, first navigate to the `create-core-asset-example` directory:
+To install it, first navigate to the `create-core-collection-example` directory:

 ```
 cd create-core-collection-example